jasonqiu98/jepsen.arangodb/README.md

 ### Start the register test

+- Without partition: `/bin/bash ./run.sh --skip-vagrant`
+- With partition: `/bin/bash ./run.sh --skip-vagrant --nemesis-type partition`
+- With partition and time limit: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 --nemesis-type partition`
-- Without partition: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 -r 10 --concurrency 50 --ops-per-key 10 --nemesis-type noop`
+- Increase number of concurrecy: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 --concurrency 20 --nemesis-type partition`
-- With partition: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 -r 10 --concurrency 50 --ops-per-key 10 --nemesis-type partition`
+- Other arguments: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 -r 10 --concurrency 20 --ops-per-key 10 --threads-per-group 5 --nemesis-type noop`

 Errors found?
 Consider generate a new public/private key pair by `ssh-keygen` and goes along the process again.
 Check you `ssh-agent` as well.

+### And more

+Click [here](doc/intro.md) to see the doc of the test(s).

 ## Acknowledgement